-These hiking trails in New York and New Jersey feature some of the area’s most beautiful waterfalls.
+These Hiking Trails with Waterfalls in New York and New Jersey feature some of the area’s most beautiful waterfalls.

 Whether for their sparkling icicles, springtime swell, or cool summer spray, brooks, kills, and falls are popular hiking trail destinations year-round.
-No matter your experience level, there are breathtaking water features to enjoy on the following trails.
+No matter your experience level, there are breathtaking hiking trails with waterfalls and features to enjoy on the following trails.

 - Buttermilk Falls, Rockland County - An easy hiking trail to scenic Buttermilk Falls as well as several panoramic viewpoints.